Akmeena4u/AWS-A-to-Z/Introduction to AWS/Readme.md

-# AWS Zero to Hero Series - Episode 1 Notes
+# AWS Zero to Hero Series -

 ## Introduction
 - Welcome back to my channel, this is episode 1 of the AWS Zero to Hero series.